jlesage/docker-firefox/README.md

 ## Docker Image Versioning

 Each release of a Docker image is versioned.
-Prio to october 2022, the [semantic versioning](https://semver.org) was used as the versioning scheme.
+Prior to october 2022, the [semantic versioning](https://semver.org) was used as the versioning scheme.

 Since then, versioning scheme changed to